 - Just don’t forget to include the company name and job title so it’s customised for each role to which you apply!

-- Having relevant experience is certainly an advantage, but the jobs you include in your electrician apprentice CV don’t need to directly relate to the position you’re applying for.
+- Having related experience is definitely an asset, but the jobs you include in your electrician apprentice CV don’t have to directly correspond to the job you’re seeking.

-View more electrician apprentice resumes >
+View more electrician apprentice CVs >

 Why this CV works